l2beat/l2beat/packages/frontend/src/content/publications/governance-review-4.md

 The [Tally vote](https://www.tally.xyz/gov/hop/proposal/58755660485926286000919392683741755457975975545732074086390752903100177701755?chart=list) ends on February 12th, 2024 at 08:03 am UTC.

-**Discuss with L2BEAT**

-We’d like to discuss the efficiency of protocol-owned liquidity and understand the optimal way to approach it.

-**When/where to catch us:**

-You can find us during our Hop Office Hours every Friday at 4 pm UTC.

 ### **[RFC] Renewal of the Hop Delegate Incentivization Trial (3rd Period)**

 Francom [submitted an RFC](https://forum.hop.exchange/t/rfc-renewal-of-the-hop-delegate-incentivization-trial-3rd-period/1097) which seeks to extend the Hop Delegate Incentivization Program for a period of twelve months.